GraNNDis: Efficient Unified Distributed Training Framework for Deep GNNs on Large Clusters: Evaluation

-\cref{fig:sampling_sensi} illustrates how further hop and larger fanout setting changes training time and accuracy.
-We tested the 1- to 3-hop setting with a 15- to 25-fanout setting because the 15-25 fanout is widely used in existing sampling techniques.
-As we sample further hops, the training time increases, however, after 2-hop with a 25-fanout setting, the training time does not increase because we sampled an almost full graph due to neighbor explosion.
-On the other hand, all settings show similar accuracy, which means that \thiswork can reach full accuracy even with 1-hop with a 15-fanout setting.
-For this reason, we set this as the default setting for all experiments in other sections.
+\textbf{Sampling hyperparameters.} \cref{fig:param_lowend}a illustrates how the hyperparameters of further hop and larger fanout change training time and accuracy of \intersampling.
+We tested the 1- to 3-hop settings with a 15- to 25-fanout setting, which are widely used fanout values in sampling methods.
+All experiments are conducted in the full-batch mode with \intersampling (FLX-EAS).
+As we increase the maximum hops, the training time increases up to 2-hop with a 25-fanout setting.
+On the other hand, all settings show similar accuracy, which means that \intersampling can reach full accuracy even with 1-hop with a 15-fanout (default).

-\textbf{Partitioning algorithm.} In all types of distributed GNN training, graph partitioning is essential for distributing the workload to all workers. \thiswork adopts min-cut-based partitioning of METIS~\cite{metis}. \cref{fig:partition_sensi} shows the sensitivity on partitioning algorithms.
-In random partition cases, external communication consumes up to 93.2\% of the total training time.
-By adopting \thiswork in such cases, external communication is greatly reduced, and it provides 1.65$\times$, 2.85$\times$, and 2.75$\times$ speedup over FG for Arxiv, Products, and Reddit datasets, respectively.
-This shows that \thiswork does not rely on a specific partitioning algorithm.
+\textbf{Lower-end cluster.} The ability of \thiswork being able to free transit between full-batch and mini-batch shines better with low-end hardwares, especially with limited memory.
+We equipped a lower-end cluster with two servers, each with four RTX 2080Ti (11GB device memory), connected with 1GbE external bandwidth.
+As illustrated in~\cref{fig:param_lowend}b, in various layer settings with a hidden size 64, \thiswork provides 29.07-44.64$\times$ speedup on Reddit compared to FB\_base and MB\_base.
+MB\_base suffers from GPU OOM due to severe redundancy in 28-112 layers, even with a batch size of 1.
+FB\_base also cannot handle Reddit with 112 layers, but \thiswork switches to \cobatch with \intersampling, which becomes the only available framework.